When seven companies became one group, discovering identity at the group's core became critical

 Smarter Growth

-When evaluating potential acquisitions, TLG can now ask: "Does this company align with our identity?"
+When evaluating potential acquisitions or staff, TLG can now ask: "Does this company or person align with our identity?"
 Values alignment has become the first filter, making strategic decisions faster and more confident.

 External Presence

-"You've got to do that strategic identity at the very beginning.
-It's absolutely critical to start to build culture and understanding and unify.
-This is fundamentally culture setting — it's highly strategic.
-Who are we?
+"You've got to build strategic identity at the very beginning.
+It's absolutely critical to start by creating a common set of values, a shared understanding of purpose and unity.
+This is fundamentally about culture setting — it's highly strategic.
 What do we want to be?
 How do we create unity?"

 Why This Matters for Growing Organisations